HRSadeghi/Joint_Comma_and_Kasreh_Recognizer/README.md

 # Joint_Comma_and_Kasreh_Recognizer
 This package includes source code for recognizing and adding Persian Kasre and Persian Comma to Persian text.
 ## Installation
-First, Clone the project,
+First, Clone the project

 ```
 git clone --single-branch --branch develop https://<token>@github.com/HRSadeghi/Joint_Comma_and_Kasreh_Recognizer.git
 ```
 <br>
-And then, install the project,
+And then, install the project

 ```
 pip install .